Photo credit: Sami Davies

 I'm an assistant teaching professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.

 I spend most of my time teaching a wide array of theory and theory-adjacent CSE courses.
-I try to make theoretical CS accessible, interesting, and useful for all of my students.
+I try to make theoretical CS approachable, interesting, and useful for all of my students.

 I do research on CS education, focused on practical ways to make theory courses better.
 When I still do theory research, it is advising undergraduates in algorithm design for graph problems and combinatorial questions.